Camp BIOmed 2022

 Next Gen Science - Origami of Life & Bioinformatics:

 The Bioinformatics/Genome Science camp will introduce students to modern genomic analysis by combining molecular techniques used in the laboratory with computer analysis.
 Students will examine a genetic basis for human variation and DNA barcoding to study biodiversity or food fraud.
 In each project, students will use several bioinformatics methods to analyze their data.
-It is a perfect wet and dry lab combination.
-For the students who have interest in computers and are attached to biology as well.
+It is a perfect wet and dry lab combination for the students interested in both computers and biology.*

 In medical microbiology, students will be introduced to common disease causing pathogens, including bacteria, fungi, and viruses.
 We will also discuss the emerging understanding of the importance of the microbiome in human health and disease.

-In the lab portion of the class, students will examine prepared slides to learn to recognize identifying characteristics of different types of bacteria.
 As an introduction to microbiological techniques, students will isolate and grow bacteria and fungi collected from indoor and outdoor environments, then test different strains of bacteria for resistance to several antibiotic compounds.
-As a culmination, students will perform diagnostic tests as they work through a medical case study of a patient suspected to have a microbial infection.
+As a culmination, students will perform diagnostic tests as they work through a medical case study of a patient suspected to have a microbial infection. *

 For eligibility, camp logistics, and more information, please visit FAQs.